pavel-913/CursValutar/README.md

-Value Exchange App (C#)
+💱 Value Exchange App (C#)

-This C# application is a prototype that needs to simulate a bank exchange value system.
-It allows users to exchange values through a simple interface, ensuring that transactions are processed seamlessly.
-The app allows the user to select the wanted.
+This C# application is a prototype for simulating a bank exchange value system.
+It provides users with an intuitive interface to exchange currencies effortlessly.
+The app dynamically calculates exchange rates, ensuring smooth and accurate transactions.
+Users can input an amount, select their desired currency, and receive real-time conversions based on the latest rates.

+✨ Features
+✅ User-Friendly Interface – Simple and clean UI for seamless currency conversion.
+✅ Real-Time Calculation – Updates the exchanged value based on entered data.
+✅ Multi-Currency Support – Handles various currencies, including USD, EUR, RON, and GBP.
+✅ Exchange Rate History – Displays current buy/sell rates for reference.

+This prototype serves as a foundation for further improvements, such as API integration for live exchange rates and transaction history logging.

 <img src="https://github.com/pavel-913/CursValutar/blob/main/Screenshot.png" alt="">